-The golden stones are saturated with Jerusalem's millennia of history.
-Explore the Church of the Holy Sepulcher, mingle with Jewish worshippers at the Western Wall, and stroll the Temple Mount to admire its Muslim shrines.
-Time spent exploring the winding alleyways, bustling markets, and storied buildings of the Old City is both a fascinating history primer and a lesson in the challenges of coexistence.
+Its golden stones are saturated with history, sanctified by pilgrim prayers, and scarred by war.
+Explore the exotic medieval Church of the Holy Sepulcher, mingle with Jewish worshippers at the venerated Western Wall, and stroll the Haram esh-Sharif––the Temple Mount plaza––to view the golden Dome of the Rock.
+Pick your way through the alleyways and markets for great photo ops and a lesson in the challenges of coexistence.

-The view and the ancient remains of King Herod's mountaintop palace-fortress are reason enough to climb Masada, as a predawn hike or by swift cable car, but the echoes of the Jewish rebellion against Rome make Masada what it is.
-Float in the hyperbrine of the nearby Dead Sea, and then frolic in Ein Gedi's fresh waterfalls.
-It all makes for a memorable day of contrasts and superlatives.
+The view and ruins of King Herod’s mountaintop palace-fortress are reason enough to climb Masada, as a predawn hike or by swift cable car, but the echoes of the Jewish rebellion against Rome make Masada what it is.
+Float in the hyperbrine of the nearby Dead Sea, and frolic in the oasis of Ein Gedi, with its waterfalls.

 The Sea of Galilee

 This shimmering freshwater lake, known in Hebrew as the Kinneret, is linked to many events in the life of Jesus.
 Pilgrims flock to its shores, sail its waters, and gather for baptism at the River Jordan where it leaves the lake.

 The Negev highlands are full of surprises.
 The enormous Ramon Crater and two smaller ones are unique geological phenomena.
 The ruined town of Avdat pioneered desert water conservation and agriculture two thousand years ago.
 Ein Avdat is an exquisite spring-fed chalk canyon where ibex are often seen.
 Modern Israeli history, boutique wineries, and Jeeps and camels complete the picture.